Cherry MX Red (MX1A) vs Cherry MX2A Red – Klassieke Linear vs Vernieuwde MX2A Linear

 Pros:

-• Smoother, quieter travel thanks to improved rails and factory lube
+• Smoother travel via improved rails + factory lube

-• Keeps the light Cherry feel, but more modern and refined
+• Same light Cherry Red profile, but more refined

 Cons:

-• Still quite light – users who prefer heavy linears may want more resistance
+• Still a light switch: heavy-linear fans may want more resistance

-• Factory lube is not perfect; some users will relube for maximum smoothness
+• Factory lube is good, but not necessarily “endgame” for modders

-• Choose Cherry MX Red (MX1A) if you want the classic light Cherry linear found in many gaming keyboards, or if price and availability matter most.
+• Choose MX Red (MX1A) if you want the classic Cherry Red you already know from many gaming keyboards.

 7. Where to Buy